hknio/sample_solidity_project/README.md

 Deploy script can be found in the `deploy.ts` folder.

 Add .env file to the project root.
-To add private key of a deployer account, assign following variable
+To add the private key of a deployer account, assign the following variable
 ```
 PRIVATE_KEY=...
 TOKEN_ADDRESS=...